chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 generate and encapsulate a shared secret used to derive a symmetric key used to encrypt a payload; see {{?I-D.ietf-lamps-cms-kyber}}.
-To be used in TLS, ML-KEM certificates could only be used as end-entity identity certificates and would require significant updates to the protocol; see
+To be used in TLS, ML-KEM certificates could only be used as end-entity identity certificates and would require significant updates to the protocol; see, for example,
 {{?I-D.celi-wiggers-tls-authkem}}.

 # Conventions and Definitions